Stokmarknes

 Stokmarknes is the headquarters to the Hurtigruten coastal express company and also the Coastal Express Museum.
-The local hospital for the whole Vesterålen region (Nordland Hospital) is located in Stokmarknes.
+The local hospital for the whole Vesterålen region (Nordland Hospital Vesterålen) is located in the town as well.
 Stokmarknes is the home town of Norwegian band Madrugada.
 The historic Hadsel Church is located about 5 km east of Stokmarknes.

-The Børøy Bridge and Hadsel Bridge connect Stokmarknes to the island of Langøya to the north.
+The Børøy Bridge and Hadsel Bridge connect Stokmarknes to the islands of Børøya and Langøya to the north.
 Stokmarknes Airport, Skagen is located on Langøya, just over the bridges from Stokmarknes.